 KOCH REFINING CO./N-REN CORP.EPA ID# MND000686071

-Site ResponsibilityThis site is currently being addressed through State-lead Resource Conservation and Recovery Act (RCRA), and Underground Storage Tank programs.
+Site ResponsibilityThis site is currently being addressed through potentially responsible party (PRP) actions and State-led Resource Conservation and Recovery Act (RCRA), and Underground Storage Tank programs.

 Threats and Contaminants

 Groundwater contaminants included VOCs, polycyclic aromatic hydrocarbons (PAHs), phenols, and lead.
 Soil was also contaminated with VOCs that included benzene, toluene, and xylenes as well as PAHs.
 Production areas at the site are regulated under a variety of environmental statutes.
 Spill protection, RCRA waste management, effluent limitations for surface water discharge, and air emission controls are all environmental management matters which the operating plant continues to address under State oversight.

 The United States Environmental Protection Agency (EPA) listed the site on the National Priorities List (NPL) in 1984.
 EPA conducted preliminary evaluations of the site conditions and determined that there were possible releases from the barge dock loading area although no immediate threat was posed to the surrounding communities or the environment.
 Under State supervision, Koch conducted an investigation into the extent of soil contamination and, in 1985, signed a Consent Agreement with the State for site cleanup.
 An interim Remedial Action Plan for product recovery was approved by the State in 1987.
 From 1988 to 2004, a soil gas bio-venting system operated at the site and a previously-leaking pipeline was replaced.
 In addition, two homes east of the refinery were supplied with bottled water.
 The site was transferred to management under the State's Resource Conservation and Recovery Act (RCRA) program and was deleted from the NPL in 1995.